cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

 The `registerChannel` method allows for authentication data that implementations may verify before storing the provided counterparty identifier.
 The strongest authentication possible is to have a valid clientState and consensus state of our chain in the authentication along with a proof it was stored at the claimed counterparty identifier.
 A simpler but weaker authentication would simply be to check that the `registerChannel` message is sent by the same relayer that initialized the client.
 This would make the client parameters completely initialized by the relayer.
-Thus, users must verify that the client is pointing to the correct chain and that the counterparty identifier is correct as well before using the lite channel identified by the provided client-client pair.
+Thus, users must verify that the client is pointing to the correct chain and that the counterparty identifier is correct as well before using the <channel,channel> pair.

 ```typescript
 // getChannel retrieves the stored channel given the counterparty channel-id.